-The rate cap doesn’t apply to the Fire Services Property Levy, a charge collected by Council for the State Government, to support the State’s fire services.
+- the Fire Services Property Levy.
+The FSPL is collected by Council on behalf of the State Government, to support the State's fire services.